ml31415/numpy-groupies/README.md

 ```

 ### Development
+This project was started by @ml31415 and the `numba` and `weave` implementations are by him.
+The pure
+python and `numpy` implementations were written by @d1manson.

-The authors hope that `numpy`'s `ufunc.at` methods will eventually be fast enough that hand-optimisation of individual functions will become unneccessary.
-However even if that does happen, there may still be a role for the `aggregate` function as a light-weight wrapper around those functions.
+The authors hope that `numpy`'s `ufunc.at` methods will eventually be fast enough that hand-optimisation
+of individual functions will become unneccessary.
+However even if that does happen, there may still be a
+role for the `aggregate` function as a light-weight wrapper around those functions.

 Maybe at some point a version of `aggregate` will make its way into `numpy` itself (or at least `scipy`).

-This project was started by @ml31415 and the `weave` implementation is by him.
-The pure python and `numpy` implementations were written by @d1manson.